 - Last updated:

 Council has expanded and improved its free Wi-Fi services for the community.
-There are now access points at Mooloolaba Beach, Alexandra Headland, Maroochydore Beach and Kings Beach Caloundra, expanding Wi-Fi to 145 access points at various locations across the region.
+There are more than 260 access points in 39 locations across the region.

-SC Free Wi-Fi builds on the free Wi-Fi which was available as part of a trial since December 2012 to create a permanent expanded service to the Sunshine Coast Community.
+Free Wi-Fi was available as part of a trial since December 2012.
+SC Free WiFi builds on this to create a permanent expanded service for the Sunshine Coast community.

 |Alexandra Headland Surf Club||Active|

 |Bankfoot House||Now provided as a part of Sunshine Coast Free Wi-Fi

 |Caloundra Art Gallery||Active|